 The church is one of the best preserved and most interesting late gothic timber monuments in the Małopolska region.
 It still has sacral functions, but it is open to visitors.
 Due to the fact that it is less known than the timber monuments of Małopolska added on the UNESCO list, it is not so crowded with tourists.
 Also noteworthy is the very positive and friendly attitude towards tourists, of the person caring for the monument at a time when there are no masses.

-Today the inner walls and ceiling of the nave and the presbytery are decorated with renaissance polychromies from the 17th century.
+Today the inner walls and ceiling of the nave and the presbytery are decorated with renaissance polychromies from the 17th century (partially reconstructed).
 The most valuable monument is a late-gothic group of the Crucifixion from the beginning of the 16th century set on a chancel arch.

 Brykowski R., Kornecki M., Drewniane kościoły w Małopolsce południowej, Wrocław 1984.